bhedelius/GeoGCN-Potential/README.md

 Dependencies:

 This repo uses the ANI-1 dataset/reader and the Deep Graph Library.
-To prepare dataset and libaries, run the following from command line:
+To prepare dataset and libaries, run the following from the command line:

     pip install --pre dgl-cu101
     wget https://s3-eu-west-1.amazonaws.com/pstorage-npg-968563215/90576